Fishing

 incredible fighters and are a challenge to any experienced fly fishing enthusiasts.

-During our fishing season many rivers in Chile receive groups of Atlantic and
+During our fishing season many rivers in Chile receive

-Chinook Salmon.
-They come up their favorite river to look for spawning beds to
+groups of Atlantic and Chinook Salmon.
+They come up their

-lay their eggs.
-There is a spring run of Chinook Pacific
+is a spring run of Chinook Pacific

 The